Frequently asked questions about construction at The Christie

 • Sunday and Bank Holidays: No noisy work.

 We may need to work beyond these hours for certain planned site operations should the pausing of these activities impact upon the quality of the building.
 There are statutory arrangements to authorise extended working hours for specific planned situations.
-One such example is the pouring and curing of concrete.
+We may need to undertake certain elements of the work that cannot be undertaken during normal ours without impacting on the quality of patient care.

 Q: What should I do if I think the construction work is operating outside of the agreed hours?

-If you believe the contractor is not working to the agreed hours, please contact construction@thechristiefeedback.co.uk with specific details (date, time and nature of works) and we will investigate this.
+A: If you believe the contractor is not working to the agreed hours, please contact us with specific details (date, time and nature of works) and we will investigate this.
 You are also able to report such matters to Manchester City Council through their website.

 Q: Are you using a drone for site progress photographs?